-Before receiving his legal degree from the Northwestern University Pritzker School of Law, Warren was a licensed professional engineer in the state of Texas (currently inactive) and practiced as a structural engineer for four years.
+Before receiving his legal degree from the Northwestern University Pritzker School of Law, Warren was a licensed Professional Engineer in the State of Texas and practiced as a structural engineer.

 - Ericsson v.
 TCL.
 Represents Ericsson in matters involving patent infringement and a dispute over FRAND terms for a license relating to LTE, WCDMA, and GSM technologies.
 The cases are pending before district courts in Texas and California.